CSS in Chawan

 ignored.
 This does not apply to blockified inline boxes.

-When calculating clip boxes (overflow: hidden
+When calculating clip boxes (overflow: hidden or

-), the clip box’s offset is floored, and its size is
+clip), the clip box’s offset is floored, and its size is

 ceiled to the nearest cell’s boundaries.
 This means that “width: 1px;